 - A rover due for launch in July 2020 and will land on Mars 19 March 2021 at Oxia Planum

 - UK main involvement is on the rover vehicle, two scientific instruments on the rover, software and the design of the parachute sub-system.
 UK scientists are involved in two scientific instruments on the rover and one on the TGO.

-The 2016 mission includes a TGO and EDM.
-The orbiter will carry scientific instruments to detect and study atmospheric trace gases, such as methane.
-The EDM will contain sensors to evaluate the lander’s performance as it descends, and additional sensors to study the environment at the landing site.
+The 2016 mission included a TGO and EDM.
+The orbiter carries scientific instruments to detect and study atmospheric trace gases, such as methane.
+The EDM contained sensors to evaluate the lander’s performance as it descended, and additional sensors to study the environment at the landing site.
 Unfortunately the EDM did not land successfully but many valuable lessons were learnt.
-On arrival of the rover in 2019, the orbiter will relay data from the rover back to Earth.
+On arrival of the rover in 2021, the orbiter will relay data from the rover back to Earth.

 The main aims of ExoMars is to examine the geological environment on Mars and search for evidence of environments that may have once, and perhaps could still, support life.
 It will also assist in preparing for other robotic missions, including a Mars Sample Return mission, and possible future human exploration.
 Data from the mission will also provide invaluable input for broader studies of martian geochemistry, environmental science and exobiology - the search for evidence of life on other planets.

 As the first European rover to traverse the surface of Mars it will uniquely drill down to two metres into the martian surface allowing the rover’s scientific instruments to sample and analyse the soil, determine its mineral content and composition, and search for evidence of whether past environments could once have harboured life.
 The rover will roam around the Martian surface by using electrical power generated from its solar arrays.
 The rover’s software will have a degree of ‘intelligence’ and autonomy to make certain decisions on the ground and will navigate using optical sensors.